A Memoir of Healing After Pet Loss

 Paige Cummings holds a B.S. in Psychology and an M.A. in Forensic Psychology.
 For nearly thirty years she worked with children and families through crisis, trauma, and loss.
 She understood grief professionally in a way most people never do.

 And then she lost Charlie.
 At just three years old.
 Suddenly.
-In a way that shattered every professional framework she had built.
+In a way that shattered every professional framework she had learned.

 “I had spent decades sitting with people in their worst moments.
 I knew the stages.
 I knew the frameworks.
 I knew the research.
 None of it prepared me for the morning I woke up and he wasn’t there.”